Last updated: 30th May 2017.

 Akismet: I didn’t realise how much websites are inundated with spammy comments until I started this site.
 At the moment, I receive 2 or 3 spam comments a minute.
 Fortunately, I don’t have to see any of them because Akismet catches and deletes them automatically.

 Comments Not Replied To: Building a community is important, and this plugin shows you a list of comments you haven’t replied to yet.
-If someone takes the time to comment on your blog, it’s worth taking a few minutes out of your day to reply.
+If someone spends their time commenting on your blog, it’s worth taking a few minutes out of your day to reply.
 Plus, if your readers can see you reply to everyone, they’ll be more likely to leave a comment themselves.

 Contact Form: This will add a form to your contact page so that people can email you.